soobinrho/soobinrho/README.md

      alt="Good Life Farms banner.
 Tomato Cat and Orange Puppy.">

 A self-sustainable platform for local producers, such as farmers and beekeepers, and for local consumers.
-Started as a project for Dr. G, my biology professor at my college who has a farm with her husband, but my team realized a lot of local producers would actually want to use this too, so we opened it for all local producers: https://GoodLifeFarms.nsustain.com
+Started as a project for Dr. G, my biology professor at my college who has a farm with her husband, but my team realized a lot of local producers would actually want to use this too, so we opened it up for all local producers: https://GoodLifeFarms.nsustain.com

 <br>
 <br>